List of Cthulhu Mythos books: Celaeno Fragments

 The Celaeno Fragments is credited to August Derleth.
 In his novel The Trail of Cthulhu, "Celaeno" refers to a distant planet that contains a huge library of alien literature.
 The character Professor Laban Shrewsbury and his companions traveled to Celaeno several times to escape Cthulhu's minions.
 Later in the lore's timeline, Shrewsbury wrote the Celaeno Fragments, a transcript of what he remembered of his translations of the books in the Great Library of Celaeno.
 He submitted the transcript, which consisted of about 50 pages, to the Miskatonic University's library in 1915.

 Cthäat Aquadingen

-The Cthäat Aquadingen, possibly meaning Things of the Water (As Aquadingen can be translated from Dutch into Water/Aqua things), was created by Brian Lumley for his short story "The Cyprus Shell" (1968).
+The Cthäat Aquadingen, possibly meaning Things of the Water (as aquadingen can be translated from Dutch as "water/aqua things"), was created by Brian Lumley for his short story "The Cyprus Shell" (1968).
 This fictional work, by an unnamed author, deals with Cthulhu and other sea-horrors, such as Inpesca.
 It also contains many so-called Sathlattae, rituals and spells related to Ubbo-Sathla.
 It is first mentioned as appearing in northern Germany around 400 AD.
 According the lore of the Cthulhu Mythos, a Latin version was written between the 11th and 12th century, as was an English translation that appeared sometime in the 14th century.